-The Project Property is accessed by private/shared dirt access driveways connecting to Ogulin Canyon Road, which is off of CA Highway 53.
-The private dirt access driveway starts at the southeast of the property and leads to the existing manufactured home.
-The access driveway will be approximately 820' in length to the entrance of the cultivation site, with an approximate slope of 10%.
-At minimum the driveway will be 12 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance.
-The access driveway will have 6-inch gravel added to the entire length of it and have six parking stalls (one ADA) as well as hammerhead turnaround at the cultivation site 20' wide and 60' in length.
-Turnouts will be at minimum 12 feet wide and 30 ft long, with a minimum 25 ft tapper on each end, roughly every 400 ft (see Site plan for a visual).
-The access driveway to the parcel currently has a security gate at the entrance of the parcel.
-The gate entrance will be at least 2 feet wider than the width of the traffic lane with a minimum of 14 feet unobstructed horizontal clearance and 15 feet on unobstructed vertical clearance.
+The Project Property and existing home is currently accessed by a private driveway off Shady Grove Rd.
+The access driveway to the cultivation site will have an approximate slope of 0-1% and be roughly 660 feet in length.
+At minimum the driveway will be 20 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance, but due to commercial standards the access driveway can changed after the County Building Inspection.
+The project proposes 6 parking stalls (1 ADA) in front of the cultivation site.
+The access driveway will be graveled the entire length to a load capacity of 75,000 lbs.
+The access driveway will have a hammerhead turnaround right in front of the parking, which will be 20' wide and 60' in length.
+A gate will be installed with an entrance of at least 2 feet wider than the width of the traffic lane with a minimum of 14 feet unobstructed horizontal clearance and 15 feet on unobstructed vertical clearance.
 The access gate will be located at least 30 feet from the main shared access road and property line.
-The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever RHG personnel are not present.
+The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever Nina Star Farms personnel are not present.
 The gate will be secured with a heavy-duty chain, commercial grade padlock and a Knox Box to allow 24/7 access for emergency services.
-Only approved RHG managerial staff and emergency service providers are able to unlock the gates on the Project Property.
+Only approved NSF managerial staff and emergency service providers are able to unlock the gates on the Project Property.
+The fencing for this project will include a 6'10" tall wooden panel fence around the proposed cultivation area.

-6-foot woven galvanized wire fences will be erected around the proposed outdoor cultivation area with a Privacy Screen mesh on the fences to screen the cultivation area from public view, although the site should not be visible from any public roads due to topography and surrounding vegetation.
 Posts will be set into the ground at not more than 10-foot intervals, and terminal posts set into concrete footings.
+The fencing will be mounted with security cameras.

 A 100-foot defensible space of vegetation will be established around the proposed cultivation operation for fire protection and to provide for clear visibility for security monitoring.
-A Motionsensing alarm will be installed at the main gate entrance to alert staff when someone/something has entered onto the premises.
+A Motion-sensing alarm will be installed at the main gate entrance to alert staff when someone/something has entered onto the premises.
 Motion-sensing security lights will be installed on all external corners of the proposed cultivation area(s), and at the main entrance to the Project Parcel.
 All lighting will be fully shielded, downward casting and will not spill over onto other properties or the night sky.

-Staff are instructed to notify the RHG supervisor on duty immediately if/when suspicious activity is detected.
-The RHG supervisor will investigate the suspicious activity for potential threats, issues, or concerns and will contact the Lake County Sheriff's Office immediately if/when a threat is detected.
-If the active supervisor on duty is not a manager, the RHG managerial staff will be contacted immediately following the contact of the Lake County Sheriff's Office.
+Staff are instructed to notify the NSF supervisor on duty immediately if/when suspicious activity is detected.
+The NSF supervisor will investigate the suspicious activity for potential threats, issues, or concerns and will contact the Lake County Sheriff's Office immediately if/when a threat is detected.
+If the active supervisor on duty is not a manager, the NSF managerial staff will be contacted immediately following the contact of the Lake County Sheriff's Office.

-If a visitor arrives at the proposed cultivation operation via the main entrance during core operating hours, they will be greeted by a member of RHG staff.
+If a visitor arrives at the proposed cultivation operation via the main entrance during core operating hours, they will be greeted by a member of the projects staff.
 The staff member will verify the visitor's identification and escort the visitor to the appropriate area for their visit.
 No visitors will ever be left unattended.